 You've booked your family photoshoot session.
 Now you're deciding what to wear.
 A coordinated approach to clothing styles and colour palette across the crew will turn good into great, visually reinforcing the deep connections that bring you together as a family.
 You will display your photos prominently, and they will be a talking point for years, so you want them to look fantastic!
 Here are some tips.

 1. Someone has to decide.
 Chat to a few people across the group.
 Get agreement on the need to coordinate for a satisfying photo.
 Talk through the key points - season, location, style and colour.
 Keep it simple, so that no one feels like getting organised for the session is a burden.
 However, there's nothing wrong with updating wardrobes to ensure everybody has the right colours.
 Tip: some new clothes is a great way to motivate teenagers, who can be self-conscious about how they look.

 3. Next up is the location.
-Choose styles and colours that complement the environment.
+Choose styles and colours that complement the environment and your vibe.
 A forest will be a bit darker: think about choosing colours that are lighter and brighter.
 At the beach, accept the fact that you or the kids could well get wet.
 Are you OK with the way that wet clothes change colour, or become a little transparent?
 Can the kids have fun in the sand and water with the clothes you want them to wear?

 4. Third, pick a style and be consistent.
 Casual, formal, boho, vintage, beachy - whatever suits your family and the environment you are having the photos taken in.
 Consistency is the key.